geojeff/kivy-statecharts/docs/sources/index.rst

 ``blockdiag`` python library.
 Some developers may have available commercial tools such as ``OmniGraffle``, which is capable of drawing statecharts.

+Look in the examples directory for a work-in-progress app called diagrammer that aspires to make statechart diagrams, and may prove viable for other drawing uses, for diagram generation from code, and for code generation from a statechart diagram.
+As of Summer 2013, this app is getting the development attention, for finding code layout, programming idioms, and structure that define a set of best practices.

 Regardless of methods used, the process of statechart construction is easy to start by laying out what needs to happen as the app loads, and user interaction begins.
 As each user interface component and user action is envisioned, it is